open-feature/community/Elections/2023/Election-Guidelines.md

 * Vote between 8 December 2023 00:00 UTC and 31 January 2024 23:59 UTC via the [voting link](https://vote.heliosvoting.org/helios/e/OpenFeature2023)

 # Vacancies
-This election should fill seven seats:
+This election should fill nine seats:
-- fours seats from the existing governance committee
+- five seats from the existing governance committee
-- three seats from new candidates
+- four seats from new candidates
 To encourage diversity there will be a maximum of one-third representation on the Governance Committee from any one company at any time.
 If the outcomes of an election result in greater than 1/3 representation (or maximum of two, whichever is greater), the lowest vote getters from any particular company will be removed until representation on the committee is equal or less than one-third.